Lessons From My Late Mother: How I Survived A Miscarriage In COVID-19

 “

-It dawned on me that the only way I would get through this would be to emulate the strength that my mom modelled her entire life, up until the end.
+It dawned on me that the only way I would get through this would be to emulate the strength that my mum modelled her entire life, up until the end.

 ”

-When I knew that my mom would not live to see my children, I asked her for the best parenting advice she could give me.
+When I knew that my mum would not live to see my children, I asked her for the best parenting advice she could give me.
 Her answer was simple and true: “Be there for your kids.”
-Remarkably, even after her passing, my mom was still there for me when I needed her most, helping me to push through my pain — a testament to her indomitable spirit.
-Through losing a baby, I realized the true power of a mother’s love; it can transcend body, time, and even death itself.
+Remarkably, even after her passing, my mum was still there for me when I needed her most, helping me to push through my pain — a testament to her indomitable spirit.
+Through losing a baby, I realised the true power of a mother’s love; it can transcend body, time, and even death itself.

 Advertisement